GT-IDEaS/SkillsWorkshop2017/Week05/README.md

 OPENMP=-qopenmp
 ```

-Now that the makefile is configured correclty, you can execute the following on the command line:
+Now that the Makefile is configured correclty, you can execute the following on the command line:

 `make a1`